regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ## Conclusion

 Congratulations!
-You have now created a credit class, project, and batch with supporting data using the same standards and practices as Regen Network Development.
+You have now created and updated a credit class, project, and batch with supporting data using the same standards and practices as Regen Network Development.

 ### Regen Mainnet